-Jobscan LinkedIn Optimization scans your LinkedIn profile and analyzes it against three or more job descriptions you provide, adding a level of keyword specificity lost in general advice and best practices.
+Jobscan LinkedIn Optimization scans your LinkedIn profile and analyzes it against three or more job descriptions you provide, adding a level of keyword personalization missing from general advice and best practices.

 “When I searched for candidates in LinkedIn Recruiter, I’d typically begin with the location,” said White.
 “I’d keep it under a 20 mile radius.
 Sometimes I would even [search within] five miles.”

 Recruiters aren’t only looking for the right skills, they’re looking for candidates who are likely to accept the job offer.
 Because of this, some recruiters are more likely to target local candidates at the beginning of their search.

 You can’t qualify for localized searches without adding your location on your LinkedIn profile.
 Similarly, listing your current location rather than the city in which you’d like to work can have the same effect.
 Explaining to a recruiter that you are willing to commute or relocate is more effective than hoping they search broadly enough to find you.